lenbie/Connect4AI/documentation/TestingDocument.md

 ### Current test coverage

-As of submitting the project on 08.03.24, there are 64 tests.
-All tests pass in 0.42 seconds.
+As of submitting the project on 08.03.24, testing coverage is 99% and there are 64 tests.
+All tests pass in 2.86 seconds.

 ![Test Coverage Report](https://github.com/lenbie/Connect4AI/blob/main/documentation/coverage-report.png)